corradocavalli/promptflow/readme.md

 # Code Generator Spike

-This repository contains the code and documentation for the promptflow project.
+This repository contains the code and documentation for the Code generation project.
+The spike uses `Python` in order to better evaluate the results.

+## Azure

+1. Setup an OpenAI service with two deployments `GPT-4` and `Text-Embeddings-ADA002`
+2. Setup a AI Search service with ranker enabled.

 ## Installation